 Luther Memorial School offers a safe and friendly classroom environment where children ages three to five can thrive.
 Students prepare for Kindergarten through play and a wide variety of structured activities including music, movement, art and games.
 With the Kindergarten standards in mind, we teach reading and math readiness, science discovery, and Bible-based faith awareness.

 Our religion curriculum seeks to share the Gospel message of Jesus with children who are largely un-churched and new to religious instruction.
-The Voyages curriculum is used and the guiding resource is the Holy Bible.
-Students begin by learning basic stories of the Bible and memorizing foundational scriptures.
+Students begin by learning basic stories of the Bible and memorizing foundational scripture passages each week.
 Throughout the year, knowledge is gained, questions are answered and applications to “real life” are discussed.
 Through the Holy Spirit, many are led to a deeper relationship with Christ and are welcomed into His family through baptism.

 Our classical focus emphasizes the use of high quality literature and an extensive phonics base to teach children to read independently.
 Children in K-3 use the “Johnny Can Read” program developed by Alice Nine.
 All children read books and novels as a class and also participate in Accelerated Reader for independent reading and growth.
 Grammar, spelling and the mechanics of writing are taught as separate skills but are also integrated with book/novel studies in all grades.
 The middle school employs a shared-inquiry model of instruction, making use of The Great Books series of multicultural short stories.